 Noting that it is estimated that nearly half of all mobile calls will be robocalls next year, Oliver said: "This is a real problem for consumers because we have to use our phone.
 We can't go back to the days when everyone would just shout their message into a jar and then mail that jar across the country.
 That was a terrible system, as it was only marginally more accurate than having AT&T now."

-He took another jab later, noting that the only way to get telcom companies to take action against robocallers is to "force them" to listen to the complaints: "And AT&T isn't going to listen to you at all, unless you call them on T-Mobile — how would they hear you otherwise?
+He took another jab later, noting that the only way to get telecom companies to take action against robocallers is to "force them" to listen to the complaints: "And AT&T isn't going to listen to you at all, unless you call them on T-Mobile — how would they hear you otherwise?
 Their call would drop out.
-That's right, business daddy.
+That's right, Business Daddy.
 Oh that's right.
 You've inherited a problem child.
 Let's dance.
 Let's dance, you and I."

 During Wednesday's Full Frontal, host Samantha Bee gave her take on the #MeToo movement utilizing the perspectives of female animators who share common stories of sexual harassment.

 Bee began, “The #MeToo movement has totally reshaped the media industry and those accused are taking time away to make amends for their actions,” adding, “Joke!
 They’re on TV yelling into Gayle King’s face!” in reference to R. Kelly’s interview.